General Admission to the College

 - Approvals Needed for Complete Withdrawal from College*

 - Curricular Students–faculty advisor signature and/or counselor signature.
 Students receiving financial aid must see a financial aid representative to discuss the financial aid implications of withdrawal prior to processing forms.

 *Having secured the proper signatures, students should submit paperwork to Admissions and Records Office to process schedule changes.
 The date the form is processed by the Admissions and Records Office personnel is the official date of drop or withdrawal.
 In the case of distance education students who cannot visit campus, approvals may be obtained electronically via email for submission to the Admissions and Records Office.
 For more information, call 276-223-4701.

 The deadlines for the above procedures can be found on the college’s website.
 Non-standard courses have deadlines unique to their length.
 If you have questions or need information on deadlines for dropping or withdrawing from a course, contact the WCC Admissions and Records Office.

 Off-campus evening students should contact the off-site personnel for instructions for properly adding, dropping or withdrawing from an off-campus class.

-During the add/drop period or first two weeks of the course, a student must have attended a minimum of one class meeting or the equivalent in the case of a distance learning course.
-In a distance learning course, initial student attendance is determined by course participation as measured by accessing and using course materials, completion of a class assignment, participation in a course discussion, or other evidence of participation.
-Students who enroll in a course but do not attend a minimum of one class meeting or the distance learning equivalent during the first two weeks of the course, will be administratively deleted from the course by the college.
+During the add/drop period or first two weeks of the course, a student must have attended a minimum of one class meeting or the equivalent in the case of a online learning course.
+In an online learning course, initial student attendance is determined by course participation as measured by accessing and using course materials, completion of a class assignment, participation in a course discussion, or other evidence of participation.
+Students who enroll in a course but do not attend a minimum of one class meeting or the distance learning equivalent during the first two weeks of the course will be administratively dropped from the course by the college.
 Existing college policies regarding tuition refund shall remain in effect.

 Instructor-Initiated Withdrawal Policy